Openhab-Nodes/website/content/en/developer/addons.md

 * `supports` This object contains to lists `manufacturers` and `products`.
 Add all matching entries.
 For an Addon that supports specific Samsung TVs, you would set the keys accordingly.
 * `permissions` List the mandatory and optional permissions.
 You may optionally tell the user why a permission is necessary via the `reason` field.
 See the next section for further information.
 * `homepage` A website for that addon.
 Might just point to a Github repository.
-* `github_releases` An optional key to the github releases page.
-This should be set if Github releases are used for distributing new addon versions.
-The **AddonsManager** will periodically check for new releases.
+* `github` An optional key to the github page of your addon.
+If this is set, a "Report an Issue" link will appear whenever appropriate in the **Setup &amp; Maintenance** interface.
+The addon registry page will show your repository "stars" and issue count.
+It will also be used as homepage if no `homepage` has been set.
+If you use Github releases (you should!) for distributing new addon versions, the **AddonsManager** will notice this and periodically check for new releases.
-* `issues_web` If this is set, a "Report an Issue" link will appear whenever appropriate in the **Setup &amp; Maintenance** interface.
+* `logo_url` An optional url to a logo graphics file that is display in the addon manager and on the addon registry page.
+Must be square and ideally it is in 200x200px resolution.
+If this is not set, your github repostory is checked if it contains a "logo.png" file in the root directory.

 ### Process Management Addon